pantheon-systems/ds-toolkit-react/src/components/Toasts/Toasts.docs.md

 - `id` — A short string that uniquely identifies the toast — required.
 - `type` — A string describing the type of toast to show, one of: 'info', 'success', 'warning', 'error', 'pantheon' — required.
 - `message` — The content of the toast, either a string or a React element/node — required.
-- `isDismissible` — A boolean to indicate if the toast will wait for the user to dismiss it.
-- `onDismiss` — The function to perform when the toast is dismissed, manually or automatically.
+- `onDismiss` — The function to perform when the toast is dismissed — required.
 - `autodismiss` — An object with the following shape:
   - `autodismiss` — A boolean to indicate that the toast will self dismiss after a period of time.
   - `timeInSeconds` — A numeric value describing the number of seconds the toast will remain visible prior to dismissing itself.